WAUthethird/Marble-Marcher-Community-Edition/README.md

 also have to specify the location of
 `AntTweakBar.h` and
 `libAntTweakBar.a` files using the `CPATH` and `LIBRARY_PATH` environment variables.
-You can proceed as follows:
+You can do this as follows:
 ```
 cd ~/Downloads
 git clone https://github.com/WAUthethird/Marble-Marcher-Community-Edition.git